 The reliability of CLA scores is assessed from multiple perspectives during each administration.
-By fall 2011, all prompts will be graded through an automatic scoring process, though approximately 10 percent of the responses are also scored by trained graders to continually evaluate the quality of scoring and confirm consistency across scorers.
-For details about the consistency scorers, please see How are Tasks Scored (p.
+Since fall 2011, all prompts have been graded through an automatic scoring process, though approximately 10 percent of the responses are also scored by trained graders to continually evaluate the quality of scoring and confirm consistency across scorers.
+For details about the consistency of scorers, please see How are Tasks Scored (p.
 4).